j-lgs/terraform-provider-talos/docs/resources/control_node.md

 Required:

+- `disabled` (String) Indicates if the time service is disabled for the machine.
+Defaults to false.

+Optional:

 - `boot_timeout` (String) Specifies the timeout when the node time is considered to be in sync unlocking the boot sequence.
 NTP sync will be still running in the background.
 Defaults to “infinity” (waiting forever for time sync)
-- `disabled` (String) Indicates if the time service is disabled for the machine.
-Defaults to false.
 - `servers` (List of String) Specifies time (NTP) servers to use for setting the system time.
 Defaults to pool.ntp.org